top of page

 Grunewald was one beautiful person.
 Grunewald was an American professional middle-distance runner who competes in distances from 800 meters to 5000 meters.
 She represented the United States at the 2014 IAAF World Indoor Championships and finished in tenth place.
 She was the national champion in the 3000 meters at the 2014 USA Indoor Track and Field Championships.

 Grunewald suffered from a rare metastatic cancer.
 In 2016, surgeons cut a large tumor out of her liver, which left a purple half-moon scar that stretches across her abdomen.
 In the spring of 2017, physicians found two new tumors there.
-This is her fourth bout with cancer, and she is just 30 years of age.
+At just 30 years of age then, it was her fourth bout with cancer.

 As Michael Powell said in his New York Times story on Grunewald “To receive a serious cancer diagnosis is to feel an overpowering desire to retreat within and to try to block out the chirpings of your mind.
 Grunewald made the decision to crawl out.”
 She crawled out of the depths and began running again.
 The easier thing to do was to quit and stay in bed waiting to die.
 But Grunewald understood she had the strength to crawl out of the depths and live another day.
 In so doing so inspired others to get out of their depths.